gloveboxes/Arduino-ESP8266-Secure-Http-Azure-IoT-Hub-Client/README.md

 2. Restart Arduino IDE
 3. Add ESP8266 Board: Tools -> Board -> Board Manager -> Search ESP8266 -> Install
 4. Select NodeMUC or WeMos D1 Mini Board: Tools -> Board -> NodeMCU 1.0 (ESP-12E module) or WeMos D1 Mini
 5. Set Port and Upload Speed: Tools.
-Note, you may need to try different port speeds to sucessfully flash the device.
-Faster is better as each time you upload the code to your device you are reflashing the complete ROM not just your code.
+Note, you may need to try different port speeds to successfully flash the device.
+Faster is better as each time you upload the code to your device you are re-flashing the complete ROM not just your code.